 This most fashionable and popular party for lovers of everything that is pop is where you go to dance to your favourite hits every Saturday night.
 You'll be entertained by DJs from the local and Madrid scenes; La Prohibida and her emblematic blue hair as your hostess, along with other regulars; and an alternative room as well where you can take a pop break for some house and electronic music.

 After a long 26 years, the authentic Cabaret Tropicana is back in Barcelona to freshen up August nights at the Teatre Apolo.
 This show features spectacular staging supporting 50 artists who interpret the essence of Cuba via a journey through the history of the island country's music.

 Looking for something different and fun to do in Barcelona?
 Arte Bar offers no-experience-required painting parties in their studio.
 Join in on your own and meet new people or bring some friends and do something creative and fun together.
-Choose from six paintings and book your spot.
-Your instructor will walk you through the painting step-by-step, while you enjoy some local wine, beer or soft drinks.
-At the end of the night you'll leave with your finished painting and a memorable experience.
-Arte Bar also hosts private parties for a variety of occasions.
+Choose which painting you want to create and book your spot.
+Your instructor will walk you through the painting step-by-step, while you enjoy some snacks.
+At the end of the class you'll leave with your finished painting and a memorable experience.

 Throughout summer, the church of Santa Maria del Mar offers guided visits for small groups.
 The crypt, neoclassical chapel and other spaces that are not usually open to visitors are included in this tour.
 Access to the rooftop terraces through the towers provides a new perspective on the church, and allows you to get closer than ever to the rose window, gargoyles and buttresses.
 Plus, from the different levels of the roof, you can gaze on the narrow streets of the Born, the main landmarks of Ciutat Vella and a 360-degree vista of Barcelona at night.